HubSpot/hubspot-api-python/sample-apps/companies-app/README.md

   - [Delete associations between company and contacts](https://developers.hubspot.com/docs/api/crm/associations)

 ### Note on Application Scopes
 HubSpot provides a way to restrict application users access to the system to certain scopes.
-In order to do that it is a good practice to make a set of scopes required by your applicatuion.
+In order to do that it is a good practice to make a set of scopes required by your application.
 Please refer to [Initiate an Integration with OAuth 2.0](https://developers.hubspot.com/docs/methods/oauth2/initiate-oauth-integration) for documentation on the scope parameter passed to https://app.hubspot.com/oauth/authorize to make a set of scopes required.
 [Scopes](https://developers.hubspot.com/docs/methods/oauth2/initiate-oauth-integration#scopes) explains how to make optional scopes and talks about scopes available in HubSpot system

 ### Setup App